jakubtokarz/Trading-Algorithm_Ready-Trader-Go/Readme.md

 in the "exchange.json" configuration file - for example, setting the speed to 2.0 will halve the time it takes to run a match.
 Note, however, that increasing the speed may change the results.

-When testing your autotrader, you should try it with different sample data files by modifying the "MarketDataFile" setting in the "exchange.json" file.

 ### Replaying a match